guilevieiram/BRViz/README.md

 The data used can be found at kaggle.com/datasets/yousefmoterassed/brazil-importexport-data-from-1996-to-2023

+You can visit a live demo for the project at http://18.170.60.53 .
+Please note that it is still unstable and at an http link.

 ## Running
 The first step in starting the project is to download the data from the Kaggle link above and save it into `backend/data/`.